Table of Contents

-- Ensure the document is prepared as a genuine compilation containing a cover page and index (table of contents); and
+- ensure the document is prepared as a genuine compilation containing a cover page and index (table of contents)

-- Name the document appropriately with the name appearing on the cover page (and being accurately reflected in the information list).
-An appropriate name is one that reflects what the document contains, such as ‘GMP certificates’, ‘MSDS non-active constituents’, ‘Certificates of Analysis non-active constituents’, ‘Manufacturers declarations’ or ‘Consent letters’.
+- name the document appropriately with the name appearing on the cover page (and being accurately reflected in the information list).
+An appropriate name is one that reflects what the document contains, such as ‘GMP certificates’, ‘MSDS non-active constituents’, ‘Certificates of Analysis non-active constituents’ or ‘Consent letters’.

 To avoid doubt this approach is only acceptable to the APVMA for the types of information specifically mentioned above.
 All other pieces of information submitted with an application are to be distinctly identified in the information list.

 The authorising party is defined by the Agvet Code to be ‘a person who would be entitled to bring an action for breach of an obligation of confidence if the information were disclosed by someone else to the APVMA for the purposes of this Code without the person’s permission’.
 The authorising party for each piece of information submitted to the APVMA with an application must be included in the information list as it is a requirement of the Agvet Code Regulations and is important to identify who can grant consent for the disclosure or use of the information should consent be required.

 The APVMA is aware that some applicants and authorising parties are concerned that the inclusion of authorising party details in the information list that is published may identify a commercial relationship between the applicant and authorising party.
 Applicants should be mindful of this and consider carefully how commercial arrangements are structured for the purposes of which party is the authorising party for information developed for and submitted with applications.